kalyani2119/cpp-codes/README.md

 > 6. To find number of days in a given month.
 > 7. To check the numbers that are divisible by 2 and 4 between 10-100
 > 8. To find the surface area and the volume of the sphere with radius given as an input from the user
+> 9. To print blocked message when the password or pin entered by the user after three chances.